atrain440/better-government/definition.md

 - Citizens
 - Entrepreneur &amp; business community
 - Media
-- Gov&#39;t needs to hire an excellent PR firm to showcase all the good work that IS being done.
+- Govt needs to hire an excellent PR firm to showcase all the good work that IS being done.

-Who isn&#39;t involved?
+### Who isn't involved?

 - Towns and villages
 - HR
-&quot;Underserved&quot; communities
+- Underserved communities
 - Rural areas
 - Government acquisition
 - DoD acquisition